ThePython10110/ExchangeClone/README.md

 ### v8.0
 * New Features:
     * Added the EMC Link to replace both the Constructor and Deconstructor.
+    * Added the Dark Matter Pedestal.
+    * Added Alchemical Books.
 * Changes:
-    * The Constructor and Deconstructor are now deprecated.
-Element Exchange is no more.
+    * The Constructor and Deconstructor are now deprecated, replaced with the EMC Link.
     * Upgrades and Stars can no longer be used as fuel.
     * Dark and Red Matter Armor now uses ProjectE's textures
-    * Removed the ability to right click with stars to see the charge (made it more convenient to add the EMC Link)
+    * Removed the ability to right click with stars to see the charge (it's unnecessary).
 * Bugfixes:
-    * Dark and Red Matter Armor display properly (and identically) in both games.
+    * Dark and Red Matter Armor display properly (and identically) in both games, with ProjectE's textures.
     * `add_star_emc` now correctly works with negative energy values.